Installing and upgrading VMware Tools on Windows VMs

 - Expand Display Adapters to see the current driver.
-If the driver listed is not VMware SVGA 3D follow the instructions below to update it.
-If the driver listed is the VMware SVGA 3D driver, make sure you are using the most recent version.
+If the driver listed isn’t VMware SVGA 3D follow the instructions below to update it.
+If the driver listed is the VMware SVGA 3D driver, make sure you’re using the most recent version.

 To check the WDDM driver version

 - Right-click the current driver, and click the Properties.

 - Check the Driver Date on the Driver tab.
 Make sure to use the VMware SVGA 3D driver from 7/12/2016 (older versions don’t provide as much video RAM).

 To update to the most recent VMware SVGA 3D driver version